Flood Fill Tool

 Mode

-The blend mode that the fill tool uses.
-The blend modes work like they do for brushes.
+Next to that is the blend mode that the tool uses.
+These work like they do for brushes.
+The default is Normal.